WWVB: Amplitude modulation

-Each minute, seven markers are transmitted in a regular pattern which allows the receiver to identify the beginning of the minute and thus the correct framing of the data bits.
+Each minute, seven marks are transmitted in a regular pattern which allows the receiver to identify the beginning of the minute and thus the correct framing of the data bits.
 The other 53 seconds provide data bits which encode the current time, date, and related information.

 Before July 12, 2005, when WWVB's maximum ERP was 50 kW, the power reduction was 10 dB, resulting in a 5 kW signal.
 The change to greater modulation depth was part of a series of experiments to increase coverage without increasing transmitter power.

 Phase modulation

 An independent time code is transmitted by binary phase-shift keying of the WWVB carrier.
 A 1 bit is encoded by inverting the phase (a 180° phase shift) of the carrier for one second.
 A 0 bit is transmitted with normal carrier phase.
 The phase shift begins 0.1 s after the corresponding UTC second, so that the transition occurs while the carrier amplitude is low.

 The use of phase-shift keying allows a more sophisticated (but still very simple by modern electronics standards) receiver to distinguish 0 and 1 bits far more clearly, allowing improved reception on the East Coast of the United States where the WWVB signal level is weak, radio frequency noise is high, and the MSF time signal from the U.K. interferes at times.